 For additional information, refer to the Academic Administration page for more information on the readmission procedure.

-While we recognize that the content of all Law Society accredited programs (whether undergraduate or post-graduate) must meet the core competencies established by the Law Society, our program involves accelerated delivery and also has been approved by the Ministry of Training, Colleges and Universities as an Ontario Graduate Certificate.
+While we recognize that the content of all Law Society accredited paralegal programs (whether undergraduate or post-graduate) must meet the core competencies established by the Law Society, our program involves accelerated delivery and also has been approved by Ministry of Advanced Education and Skills Development as an Ontario Graduate Certificate.
 The credential reflects the skills for learning and application required for success in a program format of this type.

-The principal criteria for assessing the equivalency of a course to one of our mandatory legal courses involve: (1) proportion of match to substantive content (an 80 percent correspondence is required); (2) level of credential (the course must be at the graduate level); and (3) accreditation by the Law Society of Upper Canada (preferred).
+The principal criteria for assessing the equivalency of a course to one of our mendatory legal courses involve: (1) accreditation by the Law Society of Ontario; (2) proportion of match to substantive content (an 80% correspondence is required) and (3) level of credential (the course must be at the graduate level).

 Once a determination has been made and approved by the Department Chair, it is final and not subject to appeal.